tim9800/r_workshop_2024/installation.md

 ---

 # Installing R and RStudio
-You will need to install both R and RStudio to follow this workshop.
+You will need to install both R and RStudio to get the most of these workshops.
 The process is straightforward and essentially the same for both Mac and Windows.

 ## Installing R